 - 100+ partnerships

 We have more than 100 partner universities in 14 countries, where you'll spend a whole year living, studying and learning about another culture.
-Read the monthly blogs of our students currently completing their In-Country Study.
+Read the blogs of students completing their In-Country Study.

 - An international edge

-By combining the Bachelor of Arts in International Studies with one of 29 course offerings, you'll give your professional qualification an international edge.
+You can combine the Bachelor of Arts in International Studies with one of 29 course offerings across UTS, which will give your professional qualification an international edge.

 - Financial support